NEST: Network- and Memory-Aware Device Placement For Distributed Deep Learning: 's Dynamic Program

-\niparagraph{Level-Wise Network Abstraction.} To restore tractability, \nest introduces a \textbf{level-wise abstraction} that groups devices by communication locality.
-Instead of modeling every device pair, \nest treats the network level $l$ as a discrete DP state variable.
-This abstraction allows \nest to generalize to real-world topologies by populating a level-wise cost matrix based on physical interconnects.
+To restore tractability, \nest introduces a \textbf{level-wise abstraction} that groups devices by communication locality.
+Instead of modeling every device pair, \nest treats each network level $l$ as a discrete DP state.
+This lets \nest generalize to real-world topologies by building a level-wise cost matrix based on physical interconnects.
 Examples include: